 It’s a New Year.
 Have you made a New Year’s Resolution this year?
 Was it health related?
-My goal is to be more active and spend more time outside with my family.
-Here are some ideas to help you and your family stay active this winter.
+My goal is to be more active and also spend more time outside with my family.
+Here are some winter activities to help you and your family stay active this winter.

 Metro Detroit Outdoor Winter Activities